 The endangered North Atlantic right whale is subject to special surveillance and protection measures.
-Its preservation is an issue of ecological, heritage and cultural importance.
+Since 2017, the species has been experiencing an “exceptional mortality event”.
+As of January 1, 2021, there have been 32 carcasses and 12 serious injuries or entanglements over the past 4 years.
+Safeguarding the North Atlantic right whale is an issue of ecological, heritage and cultural importance.
 It represents a major challenge in terms of achieving a harmonious coexistence between whales and human activities.

 North Atlantic right whales: background

 With an estimated population of fewer than 400 individuals, the North Atlantic right whale – also known as the northern right whale or black right whale – is in critical condition.
 Latest estimates indicate a population of only 356 individuals.
 While the population of the southern right whale is growing, the North Atlantic right whale is endangered.
 Only about 100 females of reproductive age remain in the population, births are rare, and mortality attributable to human activity remains high.
 Within the last three years, 32 right whale carcasses were reported in the canadian and american waters.

 After being hunted extensively for centuries, this “urban whale” now faces other challenges, mainly collisions with ships and entanglements in fishing gear.
 It should be pointed out that human presence has a strong impact on the species’ distribution area.
 The North Atlantic right whale generally winters off the coasts of Florida and Georgia, where it gives birth, then migrates north in the spring toward the Bay of Fundy, Cape Cod and the Gulf of Maine to feed in cold, nutrient-rich waters.
 Learn more about the North Atlantic right whale.